 - What should I do if I develop symptoms?

-- Self-Isolating with NO COVID-19 Symptoms (Older Adults and people with existing medical conditions)
+- Isolating with NO COVID-19 Symptoms (Older Adults and people with existing medical conditions)

 - Additional Resources

-- If you have COVID-19 symptoms, or provide care to someone with symptoms
+- If you believe you have COVID-19 symptoms (even mild ones).

 Avoid contact with others